sporkchops81/homeassistant-config/HASS Cheatsheet.md

 1. You can remove a topic from Mosquitto using `mosquitto_pub -r -n -u 'pi' -P 'raspberry' -t 'owntracks/arsaboo/mqttrpi'`
 2. To subscribe to all the topics use `mosquitto_sub -h 192.168.2.199 -u 'pi' -P 'raspberry' -v -t '#'` (replace the IP address)
-3. To publish use `mosquitto_pub -u 'pi' -P 'raspberry' -t 'smartthings/Driveway/switch'  -m 'on'` (use the relevant topic)
+3. To publish use `mosquitto_pub -u 'pi' -P 'raspberry' -t 'smartthings/Driveway/switch'  -m 'on'` (use the relevant topic).
+4. You can find the path to mosquitto_pub using `which mosquitto_pub`; restart Mosquitto using `sudo systemctl restart mosquitto`.

 # HASS operations
 1. To check realtime logs `sudo journalctl -fu home-assistant.service`